wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics end-to-end solution.md

 ### Task 6: Populate the sale table

-The data that we will be retrieving to populate the sale table is currently stored as a series of parquet files in the **solliancepublicdata** public blob storage account.
+The data that we will be retrieving to populate the sale table is currently stored as a series of parquet files in the **asastore{SUFFIX}** public blob storage account.
 This storage account has already been added as a linked service in Azure Synapse Analytics when the environment was provisioned.
 The sale data for each day is stored in a separate parquet file which is placed in storage following a known convention.
 In this lab, we are interested in populating the Sale table with only 2018 and 2019 data.

 > **Note**: The current folder structure for daily sales data is as follows: /wwi-02/sale-small/Year=`YYYY`/Quarter=`Q#`/Month=`M`/Day=`YYYYMMDD` - where `YYYY` is the 4 digit year (eg. 2019), `Q#` represents the quarter (eg. Q1), `M` represents the numerical month (eg. 1 for January) and finally `YYYYMMDD` represents a numeric date format representation (eg. `20190516` for May 16, 2019).
 > A single parquet file is stored each day folder with the name **sale-small-YYYYMMDD-snappy.parquet** (replacing `YYYYMMDD` with the numeric date representation).